 A. Drywall is made of a sheet of gypsum covered on both sides with a paper facing and a paperboard backing.
 Drywall is used interior walls of houses and buildings and to wrap columns to conceal steel beams and is an easy and inexpensive way to top off masonry walls above ceilings.
-Drywall is also used to add fire resistance at walls and ceilings, containing the spread of fire so people can evacuate safely during an emergency.
-It takes a lot of energy for fires to burn through drywall.
+Drywall is also used to add fire resistance to walls and ceilings, containing the spread of fire so people can evacuate safely during an emergency.
+It takes a lot of energy for fires to burn through the drywall.
 Read more about how drywall works.

 Q. Why is Drywall Called Drywall or Sheetrock?

 A. The name “drywall” refers to the fact that walls made of the material are installed without the use of water.
 A major problem with plaster had been the extremely long drying time associated with it, as it was installed wet, and installers had to wait for the previous layer to dry before installing the next one.